 This method is quicker than rolling it up; you just grab handfuls of lettuce and stick it in the bin.
 I didn't take as much care to pick out funky pieces so there's a chance you could have a batch go bad more quickly.
 Although, even my biggest tupperware was a fairly small serving, I'd say just under enough for two people, so you'll never have the whole batch go bad due to a few rotten apples, so to speak.

-There is no definitive right and wrong way to store lettuce.
 Try each method and see how it goes for you.
 You might find that rolling the lettuce is a fun way for your younger kids to help you in the kitchen.
 Maybe the easy portion sizes of the container method makes it easier to put together last minute salads.
 Either way, I hope this helps you store your lettuce so that it lasts longer and you can enjoy crisp, refreshing salads whenever you want!